vcstools/rosinstall/doc/rosws_tutorial.rst

   ROS_ROOT: None

 As you can see the workspace is empty and we do not have a ros root in the workspace.
-For this tutorial, we will use the ROS fuerte release, not though that you do not need a ros root to have a valid workspace with rosws.
+For this tutorial, we will use the ROS fuerte release.
+Note though that you do not need a ros root to have a valid workspace with rosws.

 Now is a good time to check out the ``help`` and ``--version`` commands::